 Edinburgh may not be the first city that comes to mind when envisioning a traditional European Christmas, but the city celebrates Christmas in style.
-From classic Christmas markets to festive activities and amazing food and drink, these are a few reasons to visit Edinburgh at Christmas.
+From classic Christmas markets to festive activities and amazing food and drink, these are a few reasons to visit Edinburgh, Scotland at Christmas.

 European Christmas Markets